David Stryker, MD

 Established in 1996, we have diligently served patients throughout New Mexico.

-Utilizing our team of Board Certified Infectious Disease Physicians, wound care specialist and our highly trained infusion registered nurses we are the only full service Infectious Disease Clinic in New Mexico.
+Utilizing our team of Board Certified Infectious Disease Physicians, Nurse Practitioners and our highly trained infusion registered nurses; we are the only full service Infectious Disease Clinic in New Mexico.

 Our patients are given excellent care combined with personal and attentive service.
 To read more about the services we provide and how to obtain/refer a patient for an appointment, please browse through the Menu Options above.